 When is the Seoul Lantern Festival?

-This year, the Seoul Lantern Festival is scheduled for December 13th, 2024 until January 12, 2025, under the theme of “Soul Lantern: Play with the Light of Seoul.”
+This year, the Seoul Lantern Festival is scheduled for December 12th, 2025 until January 4th, 2026 (extended to January 18th), under the theme of “My Light, Our Dream, the Magic of Seoul.”

 The LED lights and glowing traditional lanterns are illuminated from 18:00 to 22:00.
 I recommend heading to the Seoul Lantern Festival at least an hour or two before the lights are turned off.
 There’s a LOT to see and do at the event.
 Besides admiring the beautiful lanterns, you can also take part in experiential activities, check out food tents, and enjoy the general atmosphere.